RaphHaddad/blog/content/post/demystifying-software-versioning.md

 should be an exercise that is done through automated means and as part of an engineer's usual workflow.

-Finally, there must be a common understanding of versioning across technical and non-technical people in order to support a culture of collaboration that is focussed on knowing which versions contain which features, bugs, fixes, or experiments that will be presented to a product's customers.
-This post attempts aid in this common understanding by helping to make this clearer.
+Organisationally, there must be a common understanding of versioning across technical and non-technical people in order to support a culture of collaboration that is focussed on knowing which versions contain which features, bugs, fixes, or experiments that will be presented to a product's customers.
+This post aids in this common understanding by making versioning and jargon associated with it clearer and more accessible to a wider range of people.